 Head and Shoulders

-Triple tops and bottoms are reversal patterns which aren’t as prevalent as head and shoulders or double tops or double bottoms.
-But, they act in a similar fashion and can be a powerful trading signal for a trend reversal.
-These patterns occur when a price level tests the same support or resistance level three times and is unable to break through.
+Triple tops and bottoms are reversal patterns that aren’t as prevalent as head and shoulders or double tops or bottoms.
+However, they act in a similar fashion and can be a powerful trading signal for a trend reversal.
+These patterns occur when the price tests the same support or resistance level three times and is unable to break through.